1platform/onebe/docs/classes/Email_Transports_SMTPTransport.SMTPTransport.md

 [Email/Transports/SMTPTransport](../modules/Email_Transports_SMTPTransport.md).SMTPTransport

-SMTP Transport used for sending emails.
+SMTP Transport that can be used for sending emails.

 ## Hierarchy